programminghistorian/jekyll/lessons/output-data-as-html-file.md

 Lesson Goals
 ------------

-This lesson takes the frequency pairs created in [Computing Frequencies][] and outputs them to an HTML file.
+This lesson takes the frequency pairs created in [Counting Frequencies][] and outputs them to an HTML file.

 Here you will learn how to output data as an HTML file using Python.
 You